-Late Registration

-Eligible students whose transcripts have been received by the Registrar will be been received by the Registrar will be allowed to registrar for a limited time after the regular registration listed in the Calendar.
-(See also page 38.)
+Late Registration: Eligible students whose transcripts have been received by the Registrar will be allowed to register for a limited time after the regular registration listed on the Calendar.
+(See also p.
+40.)

 Warning: Due to class load limits, closed classes, and other factors, late registrants may expect some delay and difficulty in getting satisfactory programs.

-After classes have begun, the student will be asked to enroll for a reduced program, depending on the lateness of his registradepending on the lateness of his registration.
-No one may register under any con-ditions after the final date for registration as listed in the Calendar.
+After classes have begun, the student will be asked to enroll for a reduced program, depending on the lateness of his registration.
+No one may register under any conditions after the final date for registration as listed in the Calendar.

-Freshman Orientation

-All regular freshmen (full-time "day" students with less than thirty semester hours college credit) who have not previously attended a long-session semester at Texas Western are required to attend convocations and take the freshman tests, as noted in the Calendar.
+Freshman Orientation: All regular freshmen (full-time "day" students with less than thirty semester hours college credit) who have not previously attended a long-session semester at Texas Western are required to attend convocations and are required to attend convocations and take freshman tests, as noted in Calendar.

 Note: A student's test grades do not affect his admission to the College.
 The tests are used for guidance into suitable major fields, and for placement in mathematics and English courses.
-Additional class periods are provided for the student who needs extra help in mathematics.
+Additional class periods are provided for the student who needs extra help in mathematics. who needs extra help in mathematics.

-Methods of Admission
+Methods of Admission to the College

-There are three ways to qualify for admission to the College:
+There are three ways to qualify:

-- 1. High school graduation

-- 2. Individual approval

-- 3. Transfer from other colleges
+1. High School Graduation.
+2. Individual Approval.
+3. Transfer from Other Colleges.

-I. High School Graduation
+1. High School Graduation

-Upon graduation from an accredited high school, clear admission will be granted an applicant who presents fifteen acceptable units of credit, as outlined in the following patterns.
-Drill subjects (penmanship, physical education, military training, etc.) are not accepted.
-One unit of foreign language may be counted of foreign language may be counted.
+A graduate from an accredited high school with fifteen acceptable units as outlined in the following patterns and who has shown an aptitude for college studies will be granted clear admission.
+Drill subjects (penmanship, physical education, military training, etc.) are not acceptable.
+One unit of foreign language may be counted.

-Arts and Sciences Division

-a.
-English 3

-ь.
-Mathematics2

-c.
-Foreign Language, Natural Science, Social Studies4

-d.
-Elective Units6

-Total15

-Engineering Division

-a.
-English 3

-Algebra2

-Plane Geometry1

-Solid Geometry 1⁄2

-c.
-Foreign Language, Natural Science, Social Studies4

-d.
-Mechanical Drawing1

-e.
-Elective Units 31⁄2

-Total15

-97 Effective with the heginning of the sore
+Arts and Sciences Division a.
+English . . . . . b.
+Mathematics . . c.
+Foreign Language, Natural Science, Social Studies . . .
+6 d.
+Elective Units . . . .
+TOTAL Mines and Engineering Division a.
+English . . . . . b.
+Algebra Plane Geometry . . . . .
+Solid Geometry . . . .
+1/2 c.
+Foreign Language, Natural Science, Social Studies . . . d.
+Mechanical Drawing . e.
+Physics .
+21/2 TOTAL